Christopher J. Mahoney: Marine Corps career

 After flight training in Florida and Texas and his qualification as an A6-E Intruder pilot, Mahoney deployed to the Indo-Pacific with Marine All Weather Fighter Attack Squadron 224, The Bengals.
 He completed transition training to the F-18 at Marine Corps Air Station (MCAS) El Toro and made multiple deployments with Marine Fighter Attack Squadron 242, Squadron 122, and Squadron 242 to the Indo-Pacific, Italy, and Iraq, based out of MCAS Beaufort, South Carolina, and MCAS Miramar, California.
 Additionally, Mahoney served a tour as an instructor at the Marine Aviation Weapons and Tactics Squadron-1 (MAWTS-1) at MCAS Yuma, Arizona.
 As a pilot he has over 5,000 hours of flight time in the A-6, F-5, F-18, and the F-35, and he is also a qualified Forward Air Controller and parachutist.

 He has held command at the squadron, group and wing levels.
 He completed a Joint Force tour as Chief of Staff of the Joint Improvised Explosive Device Defeat Organization at the National Training Center, Fort Irwin, California, and he served as the Executive Assistant to the Deputy Commandant for Programs and Resources at Headquarters, U.S. Marine Corps (HQMC).

 His General Officer duties include Deputy Commander, U.S. Marine Forces Pacific; Director of Strategy and Plans at HQMC; Deputy Commander, U.S. Forces, Japan; Commanding General, 3rd Marine Aircraft Wing; and Deputy Commandant for Programs and Resources, HQMC.
 In the latter role, Mahoney was the fiscal director of the Marine Corps, and defended Force Design 2030.

 In July 2023, Mahoney was nominated for promotion to general and appointment as assistant commandant of the Marine Corps.
 His confirmation vote was delayed by the hold placed by Senator Tommy Tuberville on all military nominations.
 General Mahoney was sworn in as the 37th assistant commandant of the Marine Corps on 3 November 2023.
 At the same time began performing the duties of commandant of the Marine Corps, because the commandant, General Eric Smith, had been hospitalized after a heart attack.
 Mahoney took over that role from Lieutenant General Karsten Heckl, who had been the next highest ranking officer during the absence of an assistant commandant.

 Smith returned to his full role as commandant on 5 March 2024, and after that Mahoney continued to serve as the assistant commandant.
 In June 2025, he was nominated to become the vice chairman of the Joint Chiefs of Staff by President Donald Trump.
+On 11 September 2025, the confirmation hearing of the Senate Armed Services Committee was held for Mahoney to be appointed as Joint Chiefs vice chairmen, replacing Navy Admiral Christopher Grady.
+He was sworn into the position as the 13th vice chairmen on 1 October 2025.